rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 # Printing

 ## Overview
 RhoMobile Suite 5.1 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile.
-For Android devices, it also permits printing via USB, which is **NEW IN VERSION 5.1.** For output to USB printers, Zebra's Android devices must be connected using a USB adapter or cradle.
+RhoMobile also supports printing via USB from Android devices, which is **new in version 5.1**.
+For output to USB printers, Zebra's Android devices must be connected using a USB adapter or cradle.

-To handle USB printing, the `CONNECTION_TYPE_USB` parameter has been added to the RhoMobile Printing API, which otherwise operates in exactly the same way as prior editions.
+**New in version 5.1.** is the `CONNECTION_TYPE_USB` parameter, which has been added to the RhoMobile Printing API to handle USB printing.
+This API otherwise operates in exactly the same way as prior editions.

 ## Enabling the APIs